Rebecca Black

 Rebecca Renee Black (born June 21, 1997) is an American singer, songwriter, YouTuber, and DJ.
 She gained extensive media coverage when the music video for her 2011 debut single "Friday" went viral on YouTube and various social media sites.
 The song had a polarizing reaction as while it peaked at number 58 on the Billboard Hot 100, it was also panned by audiences and music critics, many of whom considered it "among the worst songs ever made".
-In 2013, Black released a follow up single "Saturday" (with Dave Days) to similar commercial success and marginally improved reception.
+In 2013, Black released a follow-up single "Saturday" (with Dave Days) to similar commercial success and marginally improved reception.

-Her debut studio album Let Her Burn—preceded by two extended plays—was released in February 2023 to generally favorable reviews.
-Her second studio album, Salvation, was released on February 27, 2025.
+Her debut studio album, Let Her Burn, was released in February 2023 to generally favorable reviews.
+It was preceded by two extended plays (EPs); the second, Rebecca Black Was Here (2021), marked a change in her sound.
+In 2025, she released her third EP Salvation.
+Her second studio album, Age of the Exhibitionist, was released on September 4, 2026.

 Early life

 Rebecca Renee Black was born on June 21, 1997, in Irvine, California.
 She is the daughter of John Jeffery Black and Georgina Marquez Kelly, both veterinarians.
-Her mother is a Mexican emigrant, and her father, originally from Iowa, is of English, Italian, and Polish descent.
+Her mother is a Mexican immigrant, and her father, originally from Iowa, is of English, Italian, and Polish descent.
 Black attended private school from kindergarten to 6th grade, and moved to a public school due to bullying.
 She joined the school's musical theater program, where she felt she was "meant to be".
 In April 2011, Black dropped out in favor of homeschooling, and wanted to focus on her career.
 Black has said that she was also failing English class due to her busy schedule.